POLD1: DNA Repair

 POLD1 activity contributes to multiple evolutionarily conserved DNA repair processes, including Mismatch repair (MMR), Translesion synthesis (TLS), Base excision repair (BER), Nucleotide Excision repair (NER) and double-strand break (DSB) repair.
 POLD1 mediates the post-incision steps in BER, NER and MMR.
 Polδ interacts with the MMR machinery to support post-replication proofreading of newly synthesized DNA, with cells bearing mutations that inactivate POLD1 and MMR components experiencing elevated mutation rates.
 As noted above, a Polδ heterotrimer (Polδ3) becomes the dominant oligomeric form of POLD1 and is active during the presence of DNA damage.
 Polδ3 is less error-prone than (Polδ4), and can discriminate better between mismatched pairs, associated with better proofreading activity: however, it has reduced ability to bypass some base lesions.
 Instead, Polδ polymerase switching to the specialized polymerase zeta (Polζ) is important for TLS as the substitution of p125 for the Polζ catalytic subunit, p353, permits better bypass activity.
 In this process, the highly conserved C-terminal domain (CTD) of POLD1/p125 interacts with the CTD domain of Polζ, and the iron clusters within each CTD mediate interactions involving binding to POLD2 that permit polymerase switching during TLS.
 Some recent studies suggest that a switch from Polδ to Pol lambda (λ) also supports the TLS and repair of oxidative DNA damage like 7,8-Dihydro-8-oxoguanine lesions.

 Depletion of POLD1 can halt cell cycle at G1 and G2/M phases in human cells.
 Cell cycle block in these phases typically indicates presence of DNA damage and activation of DNA damage checkpoints.
 POLD1 depleted cells are sensitive to inhibition of DNA damage checkpoint kinases ATR and CHK1.
 In S. pombe, HR mechanisms could restart stalled replication forks by utilizing Polδ strand synthesis activity, but such nonallelic HR-mediated restart is very error prone potentially leading to increased genomic instability.
 Polδ structurally and functionally interacts with the WRN protein, and WRN recruits Polδ to the nucleolus.
 The WRN gene is mutated in Werner syndrome (an autosomal recessive disorder) leading to accelerated aging and increased genetic instability.
 The interaction with WRN increases the processivity of Polδ in a PCNA-independent manner.
 Through these interactions WRN directly impacts DNA replication-repair and assists in Polδ-mediated synthesis.

+Accurate bypass of DNA damage can occur by a recombination-related mechanism involving template switching that employs polymerase δ-dependent DNA synthesis.